 You can also look for supplements or multivitamins that contain methylfolate, the active form of folate.
 This form should be easier for your body to absorb and use.

 Note: Oral contraceptives and certain antibiotics can inhibit folate absorption.

 The amount of blood loss while giving birth severely lowers your iron levels.
 While you may be reading this days or weeks after delivery, your body is still vulnerable and as such, is prone to lochia (bleeding following birth) or postpartum anemia.
 Because of this, iron is a critical component in your postnatal vitamin as it renews blood health in the mother.

-As for your infant, iron levels are believed to be adequate enough to support your baby for the first four months of life.
+As for your infant, the most recent research shows that iron levels are believed to be adequate enough to support your baby for the first 6 months of life.
 Breast milk, however, is low in iron and should be supported by the mother’s nutritional intake.

 Choline is a form of vitamin B. During pregnancy, choline is most commonly known to help the development of the baby’s nervous system, protection against stress or metabolic disorders.
 In mothers, choline can help ease symptoms of decreased focus and memory, colloquially termed “pregnancy brain.”